-Philippines is bordered by the the Philippines Sea to the east, the South China Sea to the west, the Luzon Straight to the north, and the Celebes Sea to the south.
-Philippines is southeast of China and consists of 7,250 islands.
+The Philippines is bordered by the Philippine Sea to the east, the South China Sea to the west, the Luzon Strait to the north, and the Celebes Sea to the south.
+The Philippines is southeast of China and consists of 7,250 islands.
 11 of these islands contain the vast majority of the population, while more than 700 are inhabited.

 Population: 102.6 million

 Ethnic Groups: Tagalog (28.1%), Cebuano (13.1%), Ilocano (9%), Bisaya/Binisaya (7.6%), Hiligaynon Ilonggo (7.5%), Bikol (6%), Waray (3.4%), Other (25.3%)

 Languages: Filipino (Official; based on Tagalog) and English (Official); Eight major dialects - Tagalog, Cebuano, Ilocano, Hiligaynon or Ilonggo, Bicol, Waray, Pampango, and Pangasinan

 Religions: Catholic (82.9%), Muslim (5%), Evangelical Christian (2.8%), Iglesia ni Kristo (2.3%), other Christian (4.5%), Other (1.8%), Unspecified (0.6%), None (0.1%)

 CIA: The World Factbook - Last Updated July 12, 2017

 In Canada: 837,130